 - Green Peas

-Greens and Vegetables to Feed Rarely or Never
+Greens and Vegetables to Rarely Feed

 - Beet Greens

-Avocados, beet greens, and spinach are high in oxalic acid (oxalates), which is a calcium-binding agent that limits the absorption of calcium.
+Beet greens and spinach are high in oxalic acid (oxalates), which is a calcium-binding agent that limits the absorption of calcium.
 Feeding these foods regularly can increase the risk of Metabolic Bone Disease and other issues.
 They should be feed very seldom, if at all.
 It’s best to avoid them all together just to be safe.

 Lettuce should not be fed to a bearded dragon (or any other reptile, really) because it lacks any real nutritional value.
-Lettuce is made up of mostly water, and feed it to bearded dragons can lead to diarrhea.
+Lettuce is made up of mostly water, and feeding it to bearded dragons can lead to diarrhea.